eastgenomics/eggd_vcf_handler_for_uranus/Readme.md

         - dbSNP
         - COSMIC
         - ClinVar
+        - CADD
+        - previous counts
 - Filters VCF with VEP:
     - Retain variants with gnomAD AF < 0.1
     - Remove synonymous variants
-- Generates TSV variant list
+- Generates variant lists (one panel per sheet) in an excel workbook
-- Generate BSVI-friendly VCF
+- Generates BSVI-friendly VCF

 ## Limitations
 - Designed to be used as part of Uranus workflow for processing myeloid NGS panel